Barry Cofield

-Barry Joseph Cofield, Jr. (born March 19, 1984) is a former American football defensive tackle who played ten seasons in the National Football League (NFL).
-He was drafted in the fourth round by the New York Giants in the 2006 NFL Draft and has also played for the Washington Redskins.
+Barry Joseph Cofield Jr. (born March 19, 1984) is an American former professional football player who was a defensive tackle for 10 seasons in the National Football League (NFL).
+He was selected in the fourth round by the New York Giants in the 2006 NFL draft and also played for the Washington Redskins.
 He played college football at Northwestern University.

-High school career
+Early life

 Cofield attended Cleveland Heights High School where he was a letterman in football, basketball, baseball, and track.
 In football, as a senior, he was named as an All-Midwest Region selection by SuperPrep, was a second-team All-State selection, was a first-team All-Lake Erie selection, and an All-District selection.
 In basketball, he was an All-League selection and an All-District Honorable Mention selection.

 Regarded as a three-star prospect, Cofield was listed as the No. 50 strongside defensive end in his class by Rivals.com.
 He chose Northwestern over Vanderbilt, and also had offers from Georgia Tech, Indiana, and Pittsburgh.

 Barry Cofield is among the Cleveland Heights High alumni featured in the book Every Tiger Has a Tale.